Thank you for subscribing

 More: How to protect your car paintwork

-How to fix a shallow car scratch
+How to fix and repair a shallow car scratch

 To fix a shallow scratch or a light swirl, you’ll need two clean microfibre towels and a scratch remover product, which you can find in automotive shops and some supermarkets.
 “There are many products on the market to remove mild scratches and swirl marks,” said IAG Senior Repair Specialist John Farrugia.